Logic2020/mcmc-overview/README.md

 The MCMC algorithm iteratively adjusts the estimated distribution parameters to yield the best match between the observed data and proposed distribution/equation.
 The output provides a set of parameter values for the target posterior distribution, and a distribution of likely values for each parameter.

+Markov Chains are uniquely defined by the Markov Property - where the probability of transitioning to a new state (the transition probability) is dependent only on the current state and not the past sequence of states.
+As the Markov process iterates many times, it reaches a stationary state, meaning the probability of the next state will eventually converge to equals that of a prior state.
+The stationary state allows you to define the probability of every state at any point in time.

 ## Intuition Behind Algorithm:
 MCMCs "wander around" a lumpy surface (e.g. a probability density function), spending time in an area proportional to its height, and thus infers the target PDF without needing to know the exact height.